andremann/SKG-IF/docs/source/topics.rst

 Topics
 ######
-A :ref:`Topic <Topic>` entity describes the scientific discipline, the subject and the keywords potentially relevant for a :ref:`Research product <Research product>`.
+A :ref:`Topic <Topic>` entity describes the scientific disciplines, the subjects and the keywords potentially relevant for a :ref:`Research product <Research product>`.

 Properties